corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-node.md

 updates.
 The key services provided are:

 * Information on other nodes on the network and the services they offer.
-* Access to the contents of the vault and the storage service.
+* Access to the contents of the [vault](../../../../../en/platform/corda/4.8/open-source/key-concepts-vault.html) and the storage service.
-* Access to, and generation of, the node’s public-private key pairs.
+* Access to the node’s public-private key pairs.
+* Generation of new public-private key pairs.
 * Information about the node itself.
 * The current time, as tracked by the node.

 ## The CorDapp provider

-The CorDapp provider is where new CorDapps are installed to extend the behavior of the node.
+New CorDapps are installed using the CorDapp provider and are used to extend the behavior of the node.

 Several CorDapps are installed on the node by default to handle common tasks such as: